A new derivation of the relationship between diffusion coefficient and entropy in classical Brownian motion by the ensemble method: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Basic Research Program of China under Grant No. 2016YFA0301903; the National Natural Science Foundation of China under Grants No. 11574398, No. 11174370, No. 11304387, No. 61632021, No. 11305262, No. 11574398, and No. 61205108, and the Research Plan Project of National University of Defense Technology under Grant No. ZK16-03-04.
+Y. Liao would thank Prof. Miao Li.
+This work was supported in part by his startup funding of the Southern University of Science and Technology.
+X.-B. Gong would thank Prof. Feng-Hui Zhang.
 This work was also supported by National Natural Science Foundation of China (NSFC) under grants (Y6GJ161001).